 Start by making the soup base for the tsukemen.
 What I have discovered through my research is that tsukemen is almost a combination of tonkotsu ramen and shoyu ramen.
 You are essentially combining a pork and chicken broth with shoyu tare with a couple of other additional ingredients.

-Rokurinsha uses a combination of pork, chicken, seafood, and vegetables to prepare their stock.
+Finish the tsukemen by adding the seasonings.
+Rokurinsha uses a combination of pork, chicken, seafood, and vegetables to finish seasoning their stock.
 I presumed the seafood refers to either bonito flakes, kombu, or dried sardine.
-I used the help of bonito flakes and dried sardine powder to add the umami punch the tsukemen needs.
+I used the help of bonito flakes and dried sardine powder to add the umami punch that the tsukemen needs.
 If you can't find dried sardine powder, try to find dashi powder that has dried sardine powder.

 Serve the dish with the toppings and noodles on the side and dip away!
 Shaved red onions and lime wedges aren't found in Rokurinsha's meals but I love how they offset the heaviness of the dish.
 Tsukemen is salty, but the point is to have a heavily flavored dipping sauce to coat the noodles.